Barometric pressure, temperature, bright sunlight and stormy weather can wreak havoc on headache and migraine sufferers.

 Stuffy noses and allergies aren’t the only ailments that come with fall.
 It’s also a prime time for headaches.

-“The change in barometric pressure may act as a triggering event for people who suffer from headaches and migraines,” said Brian M. Plato, D.O., neurologist with Norton Neuroscience Institute.
+“The change in barometric pressure may act as a triggering event for people who suffer from headaches and migraine,” said Brian M. Plato, D.O., neurologist with Norton Neuroscience Institute.
 “In addition to barometric pressure changes, bright sunlight, extreme heat or cold, sun glare, high humidity, dry air and windy or stormy weather can also have a significant impact.”

 As you prepare for weather changes this fall, Dr. Plato recommends the following tips: